A beginner's guide to choosing the basic architecture of your web site.

 Someone new to web publishing is generally not going to even consider building a database-driven site from scratch, but fortunately you don't have to.
 There are numerous programs available that can be used as a database-driven website.
 Note, that I did not say these programs are used to create a database-driven website.
 The programs essentially are the site.
 And what's really nice is that the most popular of these programs are free (open-source products such as Joomla , Drupal , Mediawiki , Wordpress , etc).

 What's nice about using these open-source products for a database-driven site, is that the program will contain a lot of functionality that would be difficult or impossible (especially for us amateurs) to duplicate in a site based on static pages.
 For example, on this site (based on Joomla content management system), I (or others I authorize) can add or edit content from any computer that has a web browser.
 Technically, there are ways to do this with a site based on static pages, but it's usually not near as easy.
 The most popular open-source products also have a strong user and developer base that provide additional functionality known as extensions that can be added to the site.
 For example, I could download an extension that would allow site visitors to post comments on articles on this site.

 In the end, I'm really liking database driven sites.
 With all the great open source programs available for database driven sites, I can get a better looking, much more functional site than I could make by myself using static pages, or static pages with CSS, plus I can keep the site up to date with current technology, functionality, and design elements.
-That being said, the URL naming issues with these programs can be problematic, and until some of these issues get worked out, I will likely be going the static pages with CSS route when I get around to updating my existing static page websites.
-As far as self-contained static pages goes, I think it's time has passed for anything but maybe a one or two page website.
+That being said, the URL naming issues with these programs can be problematic, and software glitches can drive you crazy.
+That said, as far as static pages go, I think it's time has passed for anything but maybe a one or two page website.